 I would also say that there is an openness to experimentation for those who are so inclined.
 Students can feel free to subvert assignments, rules, and expectations.
 They are encouraged to do so actually.
 And they can know that they are safe in that process.
 They may fail, as I know I sure did on occasion, but daring to work in unconventional or non-traditional ways is always met with utmost encouragement and excitement.

-The Film and Media Studies Program at JHU is an island of creativity, lifelong friends, and sage advisers that saved me from becoming one of the also-ran medical professionals which I ostensibly wanted to be.
-While Johns Hopkins can be a sea of yes men and women wanting to be the next big thing in medicine, programs like FMS really taught me how to think creatively, interpret the world with careful abandon, and analyze all problems with a certain appreciation for the creative and human process.
-While others teased we were simply inflating our GPAs with easy courses on horror films and Hitchcock, we learned how to view the world of cinema through the social lenses of race, gender, and politics, and my world view was forever changed.
+The Film and Media Studies Program at JHU is an island of creativity, lifelong friends, and sage advisers.
+FMS really taught me how to think creatively, interpret the world with careful abandon, and analyze all problems with a certain appreciation for the creative and human process.
+We learned how to view the world of cinema through the social lenses of race, gender, and politics, and my world view was forever changed.

 Currently, I am employed at Sesame Street as a Digital Production Coordinator, a job I love, and I still make films with my former classmates whenever we get a chance.
 But with just a few years of insight, it is easy for me to identify what was most valuable about my experience at Hopkins.
 The Film & Media Studies Program breeds a spirit of collaboration and energy, not isolation and conformity.
 I think differently than many of my colleagues, and it has afforded me creative opportunity.
 For that, I am sincerely grateful.